|Nutrition Facts (per serving)|

 Fry the onion in the oil in a saucepan over a medium heat.

-Once the onion has softened and browned slightly, add the ginger and garlic, the peanut butter and the ground candlenuts.
+Once the onion has softened and browned slightly, add the ginger, garlic, peanut butter, and the ground candlenuts.

 If the sauce has thickened too much at this point, add some warm water.
-Fish out the lemongrass and lime leaves and give the sauce a quick whisk before serving.
+Fish out the lemongrass and lime leaves, then give the sauce a quick whisk before serving.